analogdevicesinc/doctools/docs/docs_guidelines.rst

 * ``ADOC_INTERREF_RELEASE``: unset to use the default branch (e.g. ``main``) or set to use the latest release (e.g. ``v3.0.0``) as the tag.

-Tracked repositories, default branch is obtained from lookup table (lut), and the latest release from ``latest.txt`` file at the root of the hosted version, e.g.
+The default branch is obtained from :git-doctools:`adi_doctools/lut.py`, and the latest release from ``latest.txt`` at the root of the hosted version, e.g.
+``hdl/latest.txt``.
-``hdl/latest.txt``, if not found, will fallback to the default branch.
+If not found, it will fallback to the default branch.
 Resolved the path, the mappings are obtained from the InterSphinx mapping file.

 To show all links of an InterSphinx mapping file, use the built-in tool: